Escape Velocity (video game): Governments

 The game also includes several trading corporations, including Starbound Shipping, Consolidated Express, and United Galactic Express.
 Starbound Shipping and United Galactic Express are both in direct (and sometimes violent) competition with Consolidated Express, and are therefore de facto allies.
 Astex Mining Corporation is a mining company that works exclusively for the Confederation, and as a result is often targeted by the Rebellion and its sympathizers.

 The Artemis Group are a family run organization devoted to eliminating pirates as well as ensure the galactic order remains balanced.
 They attempt to prevent either the Confederation or Rebellion from winning the civil war.

 The starting planet, Levo, which is in a system by the same name, has a militia patrolling it to defend it from Pirates, though Pirates never appear in the system except when following the player because of valuable cargo in their possession.

 There are a number of Pirates in the game, who immediately attempt to destroy any non-Pirate ship they spot, with the exception of the player once they have achieved a high combat rating.
 The Pirates do not plunder their targets due to limitations in the game; the player, however, is allowed to board ships, and may from there steal money, cargo, fuel, or ammunition, or attempt to capture the ship for use as their own or as an escort.
 Another key detail, Pirates may board the player's ship if they disable it.
 In EV Nova, Pirates do board and plunder ships, including the player's.

 Reception

 MacUser named Escape Velocity the best shareware game of 1996.

 Legacy

 Escape Velocity has two sequels: Override (1998) and Nova (2002).

-Many subsequent games explicitly cite Escape Velocity as an or the primary influence on their design, such 3030 Deathwar, Endless Sky, Gaia Beyond, Space RPG, and Naev.
+Many subsequent games explicitly cite Escape Velocity as an or the primary influence on their design, such as 3030 Deathwar, Endless Sky, Gaia Beyond, Space RPG, and Naev.